+Docian Stago Operation Document

-Operation Document Design Stage (for handover to FM) Measurement and monitoring of outdoor airflow volume BMS or standalone > Detailed schematics, specifications and method statement for the provision of direct system logged data outdoor airflow measurement devices with capabilities to measure the outdoor air intake (minimum of a 2 week volume with an accuracy of $\pm 10\%$ of the minimum outdoor airflow period) of the > Demonstrate location of sensors in accordance with the manufacturer's guidelines and outdoor air volume linkage to BMS for monitoring the outdoor air volume (A standalone data logging system can and airflow be used if no BMS is available) > Method statement for programming alerts, when the outdoor air volume drops below the As-Built minimum set points and varies by more than 15% above the airflow set point > Plan layout indicating the provision of access panel for regular maintenance of airflow sensors Use of demand control ventilation strategies > Plan layouts and schematics showing the locations and the types of control devices utilised. > Method statement on how the devices regulate the outdoor air volume to maintain indoor air quality.
-When CO2 sensors are used, demonstrate alerts have been programmed into the BMS where the CO2 levels exceed the set point with reference to recommendations by SS554: 2016.
+Design Stage (for handover to FM)

+Measurement and monitoring of outdoor airflow volume Detailed schematics, specifications and method statement for the provision of direct outdoor airflow measurement devices with capabilities to measure the outdoor air intake volume with an accuracy of ±10% of the minimum outdoor airflow Demonstrate location of sensors in accordance with the manufacturer's guidelines and linkage to BMS for monitoring the outdoor air volume (A standalone data logging system can be used if no BMS is available) Method statement for programming alerts, when the outdoor air volume drops below the minimum set points and varies by more than 15% above the airflow set point Plan layout indicating the provision of access panel for regular maintenance of airflow sensors Use of demand control ventilation strategies Plan layouts and schematics showing the locations and the types of control devices utilised.
+Method statement on how the devices regulate the outdoor air volume to maintain indoor air quality.
+When CO2 sensors are used, demonstrate alerts have been programmed into the BMS where the CO2 levels exceed the set point with reference to recommendations by SS554 : 2016.
+BMS or standalone system logged data (minimum of a 2 week period) of the outdoor air volume and airflow As-Built O